PostHog/meta/requests-for-comments/2024-01-23-project-environments.md

 ## Proposed solution: Environments

-We can make environments a first-class entity in PostHog.
-Each project would be subdivided into one or more environments.
+We can make environments a first-class entity in PostHog – each project would be subdivided into one or more environments.
 The *data* would be isolated between projects, but the *taxonomy* and *analysis setup* would be shared (see "Summarizing needs" for what should be isolated and what should be shared exactly).

 To support the most common workflow of drafting dashboards/etc. in dev/staging and then "promoting" to production, entities such as dashboards would be environment-specific by default, but could be rolled out to the whole project with two clicks.
 When rolled out, the entity's dependencies would be made project-wide as well (e.g. for a cohort, all actions and other cohorts used in the definition).
 This would involve no copying though, so there would be no effort needed to sync things.